 While they were the “cool” thing to have for several years, and many potential clients are still asking for them, automatic sliders generally aren’t very helpful to most websites.
 Most internet visitors like to be in control of their experience when visiting a site and this feature could be killing your conversions.

-In a study done by Notre Dame University, they found that autostart image sliders, or carousels, weren’t very effective for conversion rates.
-According to their results, only the first slide in the series received some interaction and, even then, it was only about one percent.
-Hardly worth the hit you take in page speed to have them, if you ask me.
+Usability studies have been done that show that autostart image sliders, or carousels weren’t very effective for conversion rates.
+Only the first slide in a series is likely to receive some interaction by website visitors, and, even then, it was only about one percent.
+Hardly worth the hit you take in page speed to have them if you ask me.

 So, while you may think they are “cool” and everything, your visitors could probably care less about them and they are only annoying them and slowing down the loading times of the pages they are on.
 This brings us to the next problem.